adosar/aidsorb/docs/source/tutorial.rst

 Deep learning on molecular point clouds
 ---------------------------------------

-For creating molecular point clouds and performing deep learning, the following components are needed:
+The following components are needed:

 * A directory containing files of **molecular structures**.
 * A ``.csv`` file containing the **labels of the molecular structures**.